 Filters and (Your) Questions about them

-- 2. How will I know it is time to replace Pleatco filter cartridge?
+- When is it time to replace a Pleatco filter cartridge?

-- 3. What can I do to extend the effectiveness of a Pleatco filter cartridge?
+- How to extend the lifespan of a Pleatco cartridge?

-- 4. How do I clean my Pleatco filter cartridge?
+- How do i deep-clean a Pleatco filter cartridge?

 i) Filter Cartridges basically trap debris as water passes through the filter and are designed to run with less pressure than a sand filter system, putting less strain on the pump and giving improved water flow.
 Filter cartridges are affordable and low maintenance filters that only need to be cleaned once or twice a season which is simply done by rinsing them with a garden hose.